Ada-Developers-Academy/core-unit-1/big-o/big-o-analysis.md

     return False
 ```

-1. Identify all lists with variable size: There is one list with variable size, and it's a size of _n_.
+1. Identify all lists with variable size: There is one list with variable size, `array`, and it's a size of _n_.

 2. Identify all operations in this algorithm: